This post may include affiliate links; see our disclosure policy.

 - Stir fry: Make them with Cauliflower Stir Fry or Broccoli Stir Fry.

-- Main dish: Add broccoli and rice and it’s a main dish.
+- Main dish: Add broccoli and rice, and it’s a main dish.

 Is tofu healthy?

-There’s a lot of misinformation related to the health benefits of this soy product, so we get this question a lot.
+There’s a lot of misinformation related to the health benefits of this soy product, so I get this question a lot.
 Here’s the thing: Tofu in moderation is part of a healthy diet (several times per week).

-Per to the Harvard School of Nutrition, soy is a nutrient-dense source of protein that can safely be consumed several times a week.
+According to the Harvard School of Nutrition, soy is a nutrient-dense source of protein that can safely be consumed several times a week.
 It’s likely to provide health benefits, especially when you eat it as an alternative to red meat and processed meat.
 For more, go to Straight Talk About Soy and Is Tofu Good for You?

 More tofu recipes